resendislab/scPipeline/Pipeline/pipeline.md

   <img width="500" height="450" src="https://user-images.githubusercontent.com/60892768/75064692-0947d780-54ad-11ea-9542-d76210a13f57.png">
 </p>

 As a result of clustering methods, Data is re-gropued with their respective cluster assignation in a csv file where columns sets for cluster name with the number of sample and rows sets for the selected genes.

-Since
+## Enrichment Analysis
+Since enrichment analysis performed by [GSEA tool](https://www.gsea-msigdb.org/gsea/index.jsp) can be done comparing every cluster with the rest of them, only one file is needed containing all clusters data.
+Moreover, there is a need to convert the count matrix into a specific formatted files according [GSEA file formats](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats).

+Otherwise, differential gene expression analysis is done by pairs, so, one file is cerated per possible comparation of two given the number of clusters (eg. If there are 3 clusters, there 3 possible combinations)